Maldives Inland Revenue Authority: Organization

 The Commissioner General of Taxation and the Deputy Commissioner General of Taxation of the MIRA is appointed by the President with the approval of the People's Majlis.

 Commissioner General of Taxation

 The Commissioner General of Taxation shall carry out the functions of the Commissioner General of Taxation as prescribed in the Tax Administration Act and in any other tax law, and oversee the day-to-day administration of the MIRA.
 On 2 August 2019, Mr. Yazeed Mohamed was appointed as the first Commissioner General of Taxation.
-The current Commissioner General of Taxation is Mr. Fathuhulla Jameel, and was appointed on 31 October 2019.
+The next Commissioner General of Taxation was Mr. Fathuhulla Jameel, who was appointed on 31 October 2019.

 Deputy Commissioner General of Taxation

 The functions of the Deputy Commissioner General of Taxation shall include discharging the duties of the Commissioner General of Taxation in the event that the Commissioner General is unable to attend to the work of the MIRA, and carrying out any other work determined by the Commissioner General.
 Mr. Hassan Zareer was appointed as the first Deputy Commissioner General of Taxation on 2 August 2019.
 The current Deputy Commissioner General of Taxation, Ms. Asma Shafeeu, was appointed on 31 October 2019.